finests.com

 Ethics

 This is a requirement regardless of the position you are seeking in the law enforcement profession.
 You should be able to speak about ethics at a deeper level than “doing the right thing when no one is looking”.
-Stop reading for a moment and try to give a 90-second response to this question:
+Stop reading for a moment and try to give a 90-second response to this police oral board question:

 “How do you define ‘ethics’ and how do ethics affect your decisions?”